appsecnz/appsecnz.github.io/conference/speakers.md

 **Kirk Jackson** works at RedShield, leads the OWASP Wellington Meetup, and has previously helped organise the annual OWASP NZ Day in Auckland.

-Kirk worked as a web developer before switching to the defence team - setting up Xero’s security practice, working as a pen tester, and in defence roles at several companies.
+Kirk worked as a web developer before switching to the defence team - setting up Xero's security practice, working as a pen tester, and in defence roles at several companies.

 -----------